linked-db/linked-ql/site/realtime/changefeeds.md

 ### Transaction-Scoped WAL Subscriptions

+> [!NOTE]
+> The transaction-scoped visibility model described here is under active discussion and expected to evolve.
+See [Issue #9](https://github.com/linked-db/linked-ql/issues/9).

 Transactions give you a way to bind a subscription to a specific execution context — the same mechanism used by RLS-backed queries.

 When you issue a subscription inside a transaction, that transaction becomes part of the subscription’s identity.